-(23) That, for dispositions of shares occurring on or after Budget Day, the Act be amended to provide that if a specified individual would otherwise be required to include in computing income a capital gain from a disposition of shares of a corporation that is part of a transaction or event, or series of transactions or events, that includes an acquisition of those shares by a person who does not deal at arm's length with the individual and the individual would be subject to the tax on split income in respect of dividends on those shares, then i. the amount that would otherwise have been the individual's capital gain in respect of the disposition will be deemed to be a taxable dividend received by the individual, ii. section 120.4 of the Act will apply to the taxable dividend, and iii. the taxable dividend will not be an eligible dividend; and
+- (23) That, for dispositions of shares occurring on or after March 22, 2011, the Act be amended to provide that if a specified individual would otherwise be required to include in computing income a capital gain from a disposition of shares of a corporation that is part of a transaction or event, or series of transactions or events, that includes an acquisition of those shares by a person who does not deal at arm's length with the individual and the individual would be subject to the tax on split income in respect of dividends on those shares, then - (a) for the purposes of computing the income of the individual under the Act - i. the amount that would otherwise have been the individual's capital gain in respect of the disposition will be deemed to be a taxable dividend received by the individual, - ii. section 120.4 of the Act will apply to the taxable dividend, and